contentful/template-ecommerce-studio-experiences-nextjs/docs/tutorials/contentful-and-the-starter-template.md

 - Open the `HeroBanner.tsx` file.
   - Follow the comments in the file, lines #23 and #99, save the changes.
 - Navigate to the running Starter Template application, [http://localhost:3000/](http://localhost:3000/)
-  - If the application is not running yet, in your terminal of choice, run `yarn dev`.
+  - If the application is not running yet, in your terminal of choice, run `npm run dev`.
 - You should see the `Greeting` field in the Homepage - Hero section.

 $~$